 In addition to attorney general enforcement, the CCPA includes a limited private right of action for Californians in certain data breach scenarios.
 If a data breach occurs and the business failed to implement and maintain reasonable security procedures and practices, a private right of action could cost as much as \$100-\$750 per consumer per incident or actual damages, whichever is greater.
-[10] Class action lawsuits are also contemplated-a class of consumers can sue a business stemming from a data breach when the business egregiously does not establish reasonable safety measures to prevent the data breach.
+[13] Class action lawsuits are also contemplated-a class of consumers can sue a business stemming from a data breach when the business egregiously does not establish reasonable safety measures to prevent the data breach.

 Nonetheless, there are a few key exclusions with respect to the scope of the CCPA.
-For example, the law does not restrict a business's ability to collect or sell a consumer's personal information if every aspect of that commercial conduct takes place outside of California.
-Additionally, the CCPA does not apply to information that is subject to other federal regulations, including the Health Insurance Portability and Accountability Act of 1996, the Gramm-Leach-Bliley Act, the Fair Credit Reporting Act, or the Driver's Privacy Protection Act.
-[11]
+For example, the law does not restrict a business's ability to collect, sell, or share a consumer's personal information if every aspect of that commercial conduct takes place outside of California.
+Additionally, the CCPA does not apply to information that is subject to certain other federal regulations, 1996, the Gramm-Leach-Bliley Act, the Fair Credit Reporting Act, or the Driver's Privacy Protection Act.
+[14] This document is only available to subscribers.
+Please log in or purchase access.
+Purchase Login